larsiusprime/CellGame--Open-Source-fork-of--CellCraft--/README.txt

 Everything else is under the license described in CODE_LICENSE.TXT - it's the GPL 3.0.

+In layman's terms, this game is fully open source, including for commercial purposes, with the exception of the Music Tracks.
+Our musician will allow you to use those in your version of the game ONLY if it's non-commercial and if you attribute him.
+If you replace the music tracks you can do pretty much whatever you want.

+The only other restriction is that if you make any changes, you also have to share those changes, regardless of whether you are using this for commercial purposes or not.

+Read each license for attribution information.

 Read notes.rtf before you start.
 Good luck!